MrJanHorak/spelling-bee-practice-tool/README.md

 That inspired me to see if I could design a tool to help her prepare.

-This app makes use of React-Speech-Kit.
-It functions on Chrome Desktop and Chrome Android.
-It is currently not supported on IOS devices.
-I will be attempting to use a polyfill from Speechly to enable support across all modern browsers.
+This app makes use of React-Speech-Kit in combination with a speech recognition polyfill to help it function on other browsers and IOS devices.

 ### At the moment the app includes:
 ---